Classes For Parents and Caregivers of Children

 Learn the basics about the special education process (evaluation, Individualized Education Plans, students’ rights) and how complex it is.
 You will understand the laws and rules that impact children with a mental illness or in the Emotional or Behavioral Disability (EBD) category such as 504 Plans, the use of seclusion and restraints, and discipline policies.
 You will leave with a better understanding of how you can help your child succeed in school.
 This is a two-hour class and is for parents or caregivers of children.
 Click here for scheduled classes.

 Learn how to help your teen or young adult access resources to succeed in school, employment and independent living.
 Understand the rights young adults gain when they reach 18 and how to help guide them if they are not ready to total independence.
-This is a 90 minute class and is for parents or caregivers of youth or young adults.
+This is 1.5 hour class and is for parents or caregivers of youth or young adults.
 Click here for scheduled classes.

 Understanding the Children’s Mental Health System